CautemocSg/ng-ip-address/README.md

 * Four segments with optional port (ex: 172.16.254.1:24213)
 * Each segment limited to 3 numbers
-    * port is limited to 5
 * Leading zeroes are removed (ex: 2.02 will be turned into 2.2)
 * Duplicate periods are removed
 * Characters limited to numbers and period
-    * colon is added with port enabled

 *with allowPort set to true*

-* All four IP segments must be filled in before port is available
-* Only one port can be typed
+* Limited to one colon in the fourth IP segment
+* Port is limited to 5 numbers

 ###### Validates User Input